HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-appointment-no-order-intro.md

 ### Usage
 <br/>
-CRD Clients **SHALL** use either this profile and/or the [with-order](StructureDefinition-profile-appointment-with-order.html) to provide `appointments` context objects to CRD Servers when invoking the [appointment-book](hooks.html#appointment-book) hook as well as to [resolve other references](foundation.html#additional-data-retrieval) to Appointment resources.
+§prof-1^crd-client^exchange:CRD Clients **SHALL** use either this Appointment with Order profile and/or the [with-order](StructureDefinition-profile-appointment-with-order.html) to provide `appointments` context objects to CRD Servers when invoking the [appointment-book](hooks.html#appointment-book) hook as well as to [resolve other references](foundation.html#additional-data-retrieval) to Appointment resources.§

 This profile conveys the details of the appointment within the resource itself and does not make reference to a ServiceRequest.